01 of 09

-My beaded spider earrings are made with black glass crystal 12X8 mm drops for the body, 6 mm black glass faceted beads for the head and #11 Toho... triangle beads for the legs.
-In addition, I used 22g copper wire for the body wire and 24g copper wire for the legs.
+These beaded spider earrings are made of black glass crystal 12X8 mm drops for the body, 6 mm black glass faceted beads for the head and #11...
+Toho triangle beads for the legs.
+In addition, it uses 22g copper wire for the body wire and 24g copper wire for the legs.

 You will need basic wire wrapping tools to make this project including a chain nose plier, round nose plier and flush cutters.

 These spiders are about 1 1/4 inch long and 1 1/4 inch wide.Continue to 2 of 9 below.

 To make the spider's eight legs, cut four pieces of 24g wire at least 3 inches long.
 Using round nose pliers, fold the legs around the plier in the middle until they pass each other.
 Twist the groups of wires around each other at least one full twist to keep the group together.

 Try to make the loop as small as possible since you will be putting it on the 20g wire.Continue to 3 of 9 below.

 Put the Spider Beads and Legs on the Wire

 Cut a 4-inch piece of 22g wire to hold the main beads for the spider.
 Make a wrapped loop on one end of the wire to hang the spider by.
 Trim the end of the tail wire after the wrapped loop.

 These spiders hang from a silk thread, so you'll want the loop to come from the bottom of the spider.
 If you want to hang your spider head up, you will reverse the order that you put the beads on.